cfengine/documentation/resources/faq/what-did-cfengine-change.markdown

 reports to be run.

 Queries can be made against the `promiselog` table.
-This query finds the promises that are repaired the most excluding internal cfengine related promises and promises from the standard library.
+This query finds the promises that are repaired the most excluding internal CFEngine related promises and promises from the standard library.

 ```sql